Corporate website of Orient Corporation

 (Note)

-1. The table above includes one director and one director (audit committee member) who resigned on March 24, 2024 and March 25, 2024, respectively.
+1. The table above includes one outside director (Audit Committee member) who resigned on June 25, 2024, and one director who resigned on November 15, 2024.

 2. The number of officers eligible for performance-linked compensation is 6 directors (excluding external directors).
 Furthermore, at the 57th Regular General Meeting of Shareholders held on June 27, 2017, the introduction of the performance-linked stock reward system "Board Benefit Trust (BBT)" was approved, and the compensation framework for stock options was abolished.
 Since then, no new stock options have been granted to directors.